rass1010/Focus/README.md

 # Focus
 A Slow Motion Mod For Gorilla tag

-Hold B to Start Slow Motion
+Hold B to Slow Down Time

 ShowCase: https://youtu.be/5rblyuESBuc